Last updated on March 18th, 2018

 My son got really excited to see the pigs.
 The kids also had a lot of fun playing in the straw bale maze.
 When you get that many kids together, it ended up being more of a straw jungle gym with stuff to climb on and less maze-like.
 Still, a great way for them to burn off the extra energy.

-The big white farmhouse’s lower level holds the newly hatched ducklings on the lower level.
+The big white farmhouse’s lower level holds the newly hatched ducklings.
 In addition to the ducklings, they also have restrooms there.
 On the top level, the farmhouse has a restaurant with sandwiches and hot chocolate.
 In the summer time, they also serve ice-cream.

-If you are really concerned about the walk, they do run a tractor out to the farm.
-It runs every 5 minutes.
-For those with strollers, there is a ramp for you to get up.
+The walk to the farm sometimes turns a few people away.
+But there is a tractor that runs out there.
+It runs every 5 minutes and you usually don’t have to wait long to get on it.
+For those with strollers, there is a ramp and there is plenty of help to get out on board.
 If you end up missing the tractor, the walk will get you there just as fast.

 The MN Zoo

 The Minnesota Zoo is always a special time for us.
 They do a great job with different activities and events.
-Since it was Easter weekend, they had put out different Easter eggs for all the animals.
-Inside the eggs they had special treats for the animals.
 I recommend that you check out the zoo at different times of the year because you will never have the same experience twice.